Joe Bonamassa: Influences

-Unlike many blues rock guitarists that came before him, Bonamassa's influences are British and Irish blues acts, rather than American artists.
+Unlike many blues rock guitarists who came before him, Bonamassa's influences are British and Irish blues acts, rather than American artists.
 In an interview in Guitarist magazine, he cited three albums that had the biggest influence on his playing: The Beano Album by John Mayall & the Bluesbreakers with Eric Clapton, Rory Gallagher's Irish Tour '74 and Goodbye by Cream.
 He also noted that Stevie Ray Vaughan's Texas Flood had a big influence when Bonamassa was young.
 Among other bands, he listed the early blues playing of Jethro Tull as an influence, and named both Martin Barre and Mick Abrahams as important musicians to him.